koknat/dif/README.md

 # Purpose

 When comparing large text files on Linux, the graphical compare tools gvimdiff, kompare, or meld are often used.

 In many cases, it is difficult to compare the files directly, when each file needs to be preprocessed before comparing.

 This script runs the Linux gvimdiff, kompare, or meld tool on 2 files after preprocessing each of them with a wide variety of options.

 # Sample Problems and Solutions

-Problem:    Differences in whitespace or comments or case cause mismatches
+## Differences in whitespace or comments or case cause mismatches
 Solution:  Use options -white or -nowhite or -comments or -case

-Problem:    Input files are too large for a quick comparison
+## Input files are too large for a quick comparison
 Solution1:  Use -head or -tail to only compare the first or last N lines
 			or
 Solution2:  Use -start and -stop to specify a section of the file using regexes

-Problem:    Lines are too long to visually compare easily
+## Lines are too long to visually compare easily
 Solution:  Use -fold to wrap

-Problem:    Files contain binary characters
+## Files contain binary characters
 Solution:  Use -strings

-Problem:    Files are sorted differently
+## Files are sorted differently
 Solution:  Use -sort

-Problem:    Files both need to be filtered using regexes, to strip out certain characters or sequences
+## Files both need to be filtered using regexes, to strip out certain characters or sequences
 Solution1:  Use -sub <regex> to supply one instance of substitution and replacement
 			or
 Solution2:  Use -subtable <file> to supply a file with many substitution/replacement

-Usage examples:
+# Usage examples
 perl cmpx file1 file2

 perl cmpx file1 file2 -white

 perl cmpx dir1 dir2

-Filtering options:
+# Filtering options
+## -head
--head              compare only the first 10000 lines
+compare only the first 10000 lines

--headlines N       compare only the first N lines.
+## -headlines N       compare only the first N lines.

 -tail              compare only the first 10000 lines